Edit on GitHub

 $ roslaunch turtlebot3_autorace_detect detect_lane.launch mode:=calibration

-7. Execute rqt on Remote PC.
+7. Execute rqt on the Remote PC.

 $ rqt